ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Beyond the expectation

-All the reinforcement learning today we have seen is about the expectation (mean expected return)
+All the reinforcement learning we have seen focuses on the expectation (i.e. the mean)

 $$Q(s,a) = \mathbf{E}[G_t] = \mathbf{E}[r + \gamma Q(s',a)] $$